-Please provide data for the fall 2001 cohort if available.
-If fall 2001 cohort data are not available, provide data for the fall 2000 cohort.
+Please provide data for the fall 2003 cohort if available.
+If fall 2003 cohort data are not available, provide data for the fall 2002 cohort.

-Fall 2000 Cohort

-Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in fall 2000.
-Include in the cohort those who entered your institution during the summer term preceding fall 2000.

-B4.
-Initial 2000 cohort of first-time, full-time bachelor's (or equivalent) degree-seeking undergraduate students; total all students:
+Fall 2002 Cohort Fall 2003 Cohort Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in fall_2002.
+Include in the cohort those who entered your institution during the summer term preceding fall 2002.
+Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in fall 2003 .
+Include in the cohort those who entered your institution during the summer term preceding fall 2003 .